Workshop 1: Introduction to PyPSA & TYNDP reference grids#

 Explore bidding zones#

-Let’s start by examining the bidding zones, as they define the spatial resolution of the electricity grid for the Scenario Building.
+Let’s start by examining the bidding zones, which define the spatial resolution of the electricity grid for the Scenario Building.

 bz = gpd.read_file("bidding_zones.geojson")